DrWhoCares/imgdanke/README.md

 A small GUI wrapper utility around [imagemagick](https://imagemagick.org/index.php) and [pingo](https://css-ig.net/pingo) for image optimization.
 Download the latest release here: [https://github.com/DrWhoCares/imgdanke/releases](https://github.com/DrWhoCares/imgdanke/releases).
 Download the latest appropriate release of imagemagick and pingo and ensure they are either on your PATH, or that `magick.exe` and `pingo.exe` are in the same folder (or any subfolder) as `imgdanke.exe`.
+You can run imgdanke without pingo if you want, or are unable to run pingo (such as on Linux where it may not be possible).
+Some options will be disabled.
 Then simply run the .exe.

 ![image](https://user-images.githubusercontent.com/12800223/87372171-85ba8000-c54c-11ea-9e5f-8af9587151d3.png)